 Assessment and Documentation of Adverse Events

-An adverse event form will be completed for all adverse events related to study procedures that are not part of the standard of care for coronary angiogram patients (which would include complications of inserting coronary wires and intra-coronary imaging device catheters).
+An adverse event form will be completed for all adverse events related to study procedures.
+Any member of the research team including Dr Avedis Ekmejian, Dr Usaid Allahwala and Prof Ravinay Bhindi, may determine if an adverse event has occurred and document as such.

 Eliciting Adverse Event Information